mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-konvoy/index.md

 beta: false
 ---

 This section describes how to upgrade your Konvoy clusters to the latest versions.
-To prevent compatibility issues, you must first [upgrade Kommander][upgrade-kommander] on your Management Cluster before upgrading to DKP.
+To prevent compatibility issues, you must first [upgrade Kommander][upgrade_kommander] on your Management Cluster before upgrading to DKP.

-[upgrade-kommander]: /dkp/kommander/2.2/dkp-upgrade/upgrade-kommander/
+[upgrade_kommander]: /dkp/kommander/2.2/dkp-upgrade/upgrade-kommander/